 - Sorting.
 Some people bring us in entire TMNT collections with each individual figure bagged with it's accessories.
 Some people bring us a trash bag full of G.I.
 Joe figures and accessories just jumbled in there.
-Don't get us wrong, we do love sorting this stuff, it's very therapeutic and almost like a puzzle, it is very time consuming.
+Don't get us wrong, while we do love sorting this stuff (it's very therapeutic and almost like a puzzle), it is very time consuming.

 - Stocking.
 This step takes the most time and we wish we COULD just leave everything on the counter where it was when we bought it from folks, but we know we can't.
-Our shop is very small and finding spots for everything is very challenging.
+Our shop, while we have a lot of space, it's still difficult to find spots for everything.
 And trying to decide if an item is going to be here long enough to bother figuring out where it goes is also a constant struggle.
 We get some stuff in and know as soon as we show it off on Instagram / Facebook that it will be out the door, so why move fifty X-Men figures to make room for a Megazord?

 - Time/Space.
 But if it DOESN'T sell right away, the time an item sits in here and the space it takes up is something we have to take into consideration.
 A giant Cybertron Starscream may sit up on the shelf for a year before someone grabs it, while an original Zartan figure that takes up no space for the same price will probably sell right away.

 Then there's things not specifically related to the items themselves that any store needs to take into account when buying such as:

 - Rent.
 For some reason we can't convince our landlord to give us free rent so people can get more money for their broken Batman figures.
 (We'll try again next time we see him though.)